 In 2016, with the Ministry of Health's (“MoH”) approval of the sale of the drug, the use of limited medicinal cannabis — only in sublingual sprays such as Sativex — with a physician’s prescription has been allowed in Turkey, while all other forms of cannabis and use of whole-plant cannabis remain prohibited.

 As previously mentioned, the MoH has added Sativex, which can be obtained with a red prescription, to the list of importable drugs.
-Although it is not named directly, it can be understood that the ATC name 'cannabinoids', which was added to the list on 25 January 2016 in the list of drugs that can be brought from abroad dated 12 February 2016 on the Turkish Medicines and Medical Devices Agency (“TITCK”) website, refers to Sativex,.
+Although it is not named directly, it can be understood that the ATC name “cannabinoids”, which was added to the list on 25 January 2016 in the list of drugs that can be brought from abroad dated 12 February 2016 on the Turkish Medicines and Medical Devices Agency (TITCK) website, refers to Sativex; and even as of 8 July 2022, “cannabinoids” still remains in that list.
 In order to obtain these drugs, patients must visit a physician who is authorized to issue red prescriptions.
-Physicians must evaluate the condition of a patient and decide that medical cannabis is the best or only treatment.
+Physicians must evaluate the condition of a patient and decide whether medical cannabis is the best or only treatment.

 Cannabis has been used in various medical fields such as painkillers and antibiotics, as well as in psychotherapy since ancient times.
 Although the use of cannabis has grown over the centuries, its risks and harmful effects have led governments to develop regulations to restrict its usage.
 As the knowledge of cannabis’s medical value is becoming increasingly common, lawmakers have taken action to regulate the medical use of cannabis in the treatment of illnesses and symptoms.
 Along with countries including Canada and the Netherlands, some US states have legalized cannabis for medical use.
 In 2016 Turkey took a big step in the cultivation of cannabis, and the use of medicinal cannabis was approved.
 It should be borne in mind that cannabis is not completely bad, dangerous, and illegal, nor the cure or solution for all diseases.
 Therefore, a balance should be observed when regulating the medicinal or recreational use and restriction of cannabis.